NathanMilani/cs453-project/README.md

 ## 7. What was the hardest part of adding authentication or authorization?

-The hardest part was understanding how bcrypt, JWT authentication, middleware, and authorization all worked together.
-After implementing each part, I tested every endpoint using Thunder Client and PowerShell to make sure authentication and authorization behaved correctly.
+The hard part was when trying to get the bcrypt, JWT authorization, middleware, and the authorization to work without problems.
+Since all of these are interconnected with one another, testing was a bit hard.
+However, after doing a lot of testing, there are no bugs and the authorization works as intended.